Penelope K, by the way

 Penelope K, by the way is an Australian television series for pre-school children (aged four to six).
-It was produced by Blink Films and Freehand for CBeebies Australia.
+It was produced by Blink Films and Freehand and was the first-ever original commission for CBeebies Australia.

+About

 In each episode, Penelope K (played by Amanda Bishop) is asked a general knowledge question by a child, which she answers by researching the contents and talking to characters inhabiting her Information Station.

 Searching for answers she talks to her sock puppet called Squirm, a pair of fish named Hank and Frank and a shadow rabbit Tewey, while a band of musical instruments helps her find the answers through music.

 Production

-The series was produced by much of the same team behind The Upside Down Show.
-Michael Bourchier was the executive producer of both shows and wanted to create a show starring Amanda Bishop, who played Mrs. Foil on The Upside Down Show and was chosen to play Penelope K. Bourchier said in a 2010 interview that he "knew she was a great physical comedian [from her work on Upside].
+The series was produced by much of the same team behind The Upside Down Show, David Collins performed the theme tune, Michael Bourchier was the executive producer of both shows and wanted to create a show starring Amanda Bishop, who played Mrs. Foil on The Upside Down Show and was chosen to play Penelope K. Bourchier said in a 2010 interview that he "knew she was a great physical comedian [from her work on Upside].
 I conceived the idea for the show with her in mind."